omkarcloud/botasaurus/README.md

 ![pro-gmaps-demo](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/demo.gif)

-- In terms of Stealth Capabilities, what Superman is to Man, Botasaurus is to Selenium and Playwright.
-Easily pass every (Yes E-V-E-R-Y) bot detection test, no need to spend time finding ways to unblock a website.
+- In terms of humaneness, what Superman is to Man, Botasaurus is to Selenium and Playwright.
+Easily pass every (Yes E-V-E-R-Y) bot test, no need to spend time finding ways to access a website.

 ![solve-bot-detection](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/solve-bot-detection.gif)